dglol/msgfuse/README.md

 **Msgfuse** generates a link holding a message whose content are revealed only if the author's criterias are met.

+## Status ##

+Our working prototype is now live and viewable at <www.msgfuse.com>.
+We hope to begin working on more functionality after our exams.

+## TODO ##

+- More intuitive user experience.
+Perhaps having each step as a horizontal tab would work better.
+- More conditionals, a timer and geolocation are good next steps.
+- Graphics (logo, progress bar, ribbons for aforementioned horizontal tabs) for the site
+- Perhaps a real-time mode where the message's visibility is directly based on what's happening in the database

 ## Licence ##

 (MIT)